titinko/utsu/README.md

 ![Here's what the download page should look like.](images/java_screenshot.png) You'll need Java 8, not Java 7 or Java 9, and you'll want a JRE, not a JDK.

-NOTE FOR LINUX USERS: You'll need either to download openjdk-8-jre and openjfx (both available in the ubuntu repositories, the names can be different for other distributions) either to download [Oracle Java](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04)
+NOTE FOR LINUX USERS: You'll need to either download openjdk-8-jre and openjfx (both available in the ubuntu repositories, the names can be different for other distributions) or download [Oracle Java](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04)

 Next, download the Utsu executable as a ZIP from the [releases page](https://github.com/titinko/utsu/releases).